GBrachetta/guillermo/TESTING.md

 ### GSAP animations and landscape phones <!-- omit in toc -->

 Full size screen parallax with a visible navbar doesn't perform well on **phone in landscape position**, and at the moment of this writing I'm considering a number of options to deal with it, but I don't want to sacrifice an otherwise perfectly functional and beautiful layout for the very rare user willing to try parallax on phone in landscape.
-Some of the options being considered at the moment of this writing are:
+Some of the options considered were:

 - Having an alternative set of CSS rules for users rotating their phones on the homepage.
 The objections to this are:
   - The procedure can produce unexpected results as each OS is susceptible of treating those rules differently.